 Let us now formulate a more extended plan for the future education of the children of the world.
-We have [page 90] noted that in spite of universal educational processes and many centres of learning in every country, we have not yet succeeded in giving our young people the kind of education which will enable them to live wholly and constructively.
-The development of world education has been progressively along three main lines, starting in the East and culminating today in the West.
+We have [page 90]noted that in spite of universal educational processes_and many centres of learning in every country, we have not yet succeeded in giving our young people the kind of education which will enable them to live wholly and constructively.
+TheIn terms of the last two or three thousand years, the development of world education has been progressively along three main lines, starting in the East and culminating today in the West.
 Naturally, I am speaking only in terms of the last two or three thousand years.
-In Asia, we have had the intensive training, down the centuries, of certain carefully chosen individuals and a complete neglect of the masses.
+In Asia, In Asia we have had the intensive training, down the centuries, of certain carefully chosen individuals and a complete neglect of the masses.
 Asia and Asia alone has produced those outstanding figures who are, even today, the object of universal veneration-Lao Tze, Confucius, the Buddha, Shri Krishna and the Christ.
 They have set Their mark upon millions and still do.